influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/automatic-upgrade.md

 When starting InfluxDB 2.0 after running `influxdb upgrade`, InfluxDB must build a new time series index (TSI).
 Depending on the volume of data present, this may take some time.

-## Before you begin: important considerations
+## Important considerations before you begin

 Before upgrading to InfluxDB 2.0, consider the following guidelines.
 Some or all might apply to your specific installation and use case.